jonimatix/Mercedes_Benz_Greener_Manufacturing/README.md

       - Sum
   - Features
     - mark outlier's cols' value
+      - for cat cols
+      - for int cols
+      - for all cols
+      - for X0
     - sum of binary features
     - give lower weights to single value cols and duplicates cols that appear in the dt_train
     - use PPtree in R